heroku/buildpack-stdlib/README.md

  Standard output:

-- `puts-line`, which outputs a line in a standardized format.
 - `puts-step`, which outputs a build step in a standardized format.
 - `puts-error`, which outputs a build error in a standarized format.
 - `puts-warn`, which outputs a build warning in a standardized format.